 We have not paid any cash dividends on our ordinary shares to date and do not intend to pay cash dividends prior to the completion of our initial business combination.
 The payment of cash dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition subsequent to completion of our initial business combination.
 The payment of any cash dividends subsequent to our initial business combination will be within the discretion of our board of directors at such time.
-In addition, our board of directors is not currently contemplating and does not anticipate declaring any share dividends in the foreseeable future, except if we increase the size of this offering, in which case we will effect a capitalization or other appropriate mechanism immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
+In addition, our board of directors is not currently contemplating and does not anticipate declaring any share dividends in the foreseeable future.
+On April 27, 2020, we effected a share capitalization resulting in an increase in the total number of founder shares issued and outstanding from 8,625,000 to 10,350,000 in order to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 Further, if we incur any indebtedness in connection with our initial business combination, our ability to declare dividends may be limited by restrictive covenants we may agree to in connection therewith.